Jennifer Janse van Rensburg

 Jennifer Janse van Rensburg (née Urban; born 9 May 1993) is a German ice dancer.
-With her skating partner, Benjamin Steffan, she is the 2020 Santa Claus Cup champion, the 2021 Egna Dance Trophy silver medalist, a three-time Bavarian Open champion (2022–24), and four time German national champions (2022–25).
+With her skating partner, Benjamin Steffan, she is a five-time ISU Challenger Series medalist and five time German national champions (2022–26).
+Janse van Rensburg/Steffan represented Germany at the 2026 Winter Olympics.

+With her previous skating partner Sevan Lerche, she is the 2015 German national silver medalist.

+Competing in women's singles, she is the 2010 German junior national bronze medalist.

 Personal life

 Janse van Rensburg was born on 9 May 1993 in Oberstdorf, Germany.
-She married boyfriend, Ampie Janse van Rensburg, in December 2019, and subsequently adopted his last name.
+She married her boyfriend, Ampie Janse van Rensburg, in December 2019, and subsequently adopted his last name.

 Career

 Early career

 Janse van Rensburg began figure skating in 1999.
 Originally competing as a singles skater, she first trained in Oberstdorf under Badri Kurashvili before eventually moving on to train under Michael Huth.
 She would eventually go on to win the bronze medal at the 2010 German Junior Championships.

 Prior to the 2014–15 figure skating season, it was announced that Janse van Rensburg had made the decision to switch to ice dance and had teamed up with Sevan Lerche and that the duo would be coached by Rostislav Sinicyn, Natalia Karamysheva, and Martin Skotnický in Oberstdorf.
 The duo won silver at the 2015 German Championships and were selected to represent Germany at the 2015 European Championships, where they finished in twenty-first place.
 Their partnership would dissolve, however, during the following season.